pedrovmcastro/Personal-Library-Database/README.md

 * Authors, including basic identifying information
 * Translators, including basic identifying information
 * Publishers, including basic identifying information
-* Book loans, including the type of loan (lend or borrow), the name of people involved, the time at which the loan was made, when the book was returned, as well as fines in case of delay
+* Book loans, including the type of loan (lend or borrow), the name of people/library involved, the time at which the loan was made, when the book was returned, as well as fines in case of delay
-* Book transactions, including the type of transaction (purchase or sale), the name of people involved, the values, and the time at which the transaction was made
+* Book transactions, including the type of transaction (purchase or sale), the name of people/bookstore involved, the values, and the time at which the transaction was made

 Out of scope are elements like personal information of the people involved, libraries and bookstores.